 Can You Tame Frogs in Minecraft?

-Frogs, much like turtles, can not actually be tamed in the way that animals such as wolves or horses can.
-They can be lured, as well as bred, but they can not currently be domesticated.
+Frogs, much like turtles, can’t actually be tamed in the way that animals such as wolves or horses can.
+They can be lured and bred, but they can’t be domesticated.

 This means that if you intend on keeping a frog as a pet, you’ll need to make sure it is kept in an enclosed place or leashed to a post, as it will likely wander off on its own otherwise.